For high quality custom banners visit Bannerbuzz.com

 Born in Ecuador and raised in Chicago, Albertossy is an internationally known actor, dancer, choreographer, director, producer and instructor.
 He is a proud member of SAG-AFTRA and AGMA.
 His dance career began as a Theater Dance major at Northern Illinois University (NIU).
 After three semesters at NIU, he was scouted by Joseph Holmes Chicago Dance Theater and offered a company scholarship.
 Albertossy soon became an apprentice and started touring with the company, nationally and internationally.
 He also toured nationally and internationally with Soul y Duende Spanish American Dance Theater, Walt Disney Productions, Regina Klenjoski Dance Company, Djanbazian Dance Company, Jazz Antiqua Dance & Music Ensemble and Los Angeles FUSION Dance Theater.
 His other credits include teaching abroad, guest choreographing for various dance companies and performances in West Side Story, Annie Get Your Gun, Babes in Toy Land, The Pajama Game, and El Barbero de Sevilla.
 In Chicago he was also a proud member of Joel Hall Dancers, Teresa y Los Preferidos Spanish Dance Company and Winifred Haun & Dancers.
 Albertossy’s works as a choreographer have been presented nationally from Chicago to California and internationally in Spain, France, Guatemala, Mexico, Dominican Republic, Canada, Australia and the Netherlands.

 In Los Angeles, Albertossy has choreographed for the Canadian TV series "Boystown,“ a feature film, “HEELS” and three music videos, "Life is for Living," featuring Julissa Aguirre, “Una Vez Mas,” featuring Elena Andujar and “Fuego Malagueña” featuring internationally acclaimed artist Esteban.
 Albertossy has worked with Lula Washington Dance Theater, Pacific Ballet Dance Theatre, Zina Bethune Theatre Danse, Djanbazian Dance Company and Santa Clarita Ballet.
 Currently he works with Mojácar Flamenco and San Gorgonio Ballet.
 In 2004 he founded Los Angeles FUSION Dance Theater (LAFDT) and made his company debut at SOLA Contemporary Dance Festival.
 The company has performed in various Los Angeles based dance festivals and was invited to Guatemala to perform the piece “TRAPPED.”
 LAFDT was also nominated for a prestigious Lester Horton Award.
 In 2008 Albertossy founded FUSION Performing Dance Academy (www.fpdacademy.org), a 501(c)3 non-profit dance facility to share the art of dance with the underserved community.
 In 2010, Albertossy was invited by Alvin Ailey American Dance Theatre dancer, Vernard Gilmore to perform in New York City for Summer Stage.
 His experience of sharing the stage with Alvin Ailey dancers was a dream come true.
 In January 2011, by the request of the Board of Directors of Dance Resource Center of Greater Los Angeles, Albertossy stepped in the role of President for the organization after serving on the board for three and a half years.
 He served another three years as President.
 2011 also brought Albertossy to the Malibu Stage Company as a principal dancer and choreographer for the incredible “Victor Victoria” musical.
 His highlight was when the Legendary Dick Van Dyke expressed how impressed he was with the choreography.
 In 2012, Mr. Van Dyke asked Albertossy to choreograph the production of “Cabaret” which he was producing.
 2013 brought Albertossy the opportunity to teach Master Modern, Latin Rhythm Cardio and Flamenco Fusion classes throughout Los Angeles, and he was invited by the LA Opera to perform in their production of Carmen with Maestro, Placido Domingo.
 Albertossy joined the LA Opera again in February of 2015 for “The Barber of Seville.”
 He was asked to play a principal character of the opera, Ambrogio.
 He recently returned to LA Opera for their production of, “El Gato Montes”.
 In 2017 he was invited to join the Ballet Hispánico (BH) team as a teaching artist from BH's network of affiliated artists for their CAP program.
 2018 brought a certificate of recognition from the City of Los Angeles recognizing his contribution to sharing the arts in the community.
 This same year his nonprofit organization received a certificate of recognition for 10 years of service by the City of Los Angeles and City of Commerce.
 2019 brought Mr. Espinoza more recognitions from the City of Los Angeles and the City of Monterey Park.
 He was also asked by Comisión Permanente de Fiestas Patrias Ecatorianas to be a Marshal and to lead the 21st Ecuadorain Parade in Los Angeles.
 At the request of the board of directors, In September 2019, Mr. Espinoza was asked to return to the Dance Resource Center of Greater Los Angeles organization as its Board Chair.
 In 2022 Mr. Espinoza was invited by the prestigious Chicago dance company, Ensemble Espanol Spanish Dance Theater to perform with the company at the historic Auditorium Theatre.
 Another dream come true for Mr. Espinoza.
+In 2023 Ensemble invited him back to work with the prestigious, world renown choreographer, Antonio Najarro.

 As a versatile dancer, Modern, Jazz, Ballet, Flamenco, Musical Theater and Folklore, Albertossy has been able to share the stage with some incredible and prestigious dancers and choreographers.